awsdocs/amazon-sagemaker-developer-guide/doc_source/prebuilt-containers-extend.md

       ```

       The Dockerfile script performs the following tasks:
-      + `FROM 763104351884.dkr.ecr.us-east-1.amazonaws.com/pytorch-training:1.5.1-cpu-py36-ubuntu16.04` – Downloads the Amazon SageMaker PyTorch base image\.
-You can replace this with any Amazon SageMaker base image you want to bring to build containers\.
+      + `FROM 763104351884.dkr.ecr.us-east-1.amazonaws.com/pytorch-training:1.5.1-cpu-py36-ubuntu16.04` – Downloads the SageMaker PyTorch base image\.
+You can replace this with any SageMaker base image you want to bring to build containers\.
       + `ENV SAGEMAKER_SUBMIT_DIRECTORY /opt/ml/code` – Sets `/opt/ml/code` as the training script directory\.
-      + `COPY cifar10.py /opt/ml/code/cifar10.py` – Copies the script to the location inside the container that is expected by Amazon SageMaker\.
+      + `COPY cifar10.py /opt/ml/code/cifar10.py` – Copies the script to the location inside the container that is expected by SageMaker\.
 The script must be located in this folder\.
       + `ENV SAGEMAKER_PROGRAM cifar10.py` – Sets your `cifar10.py` training script as the entrypoint script\.

    1. On the left directory navigation pane, the text file name might automatically be named `untitled.txt`\.
 To rename the file, right\-click the file, choose **Rename**, rename the file as `Dockerfile` without the `.txt` extension, and then press `Ctrl+s` or `Command+s` to save the file\.